AimerGDiaz/Codes_Repository/README.md

     ## The gene geneA, is located on chromosome chr1 and chr3
     ## The gene geneB, is located on chromosome chr2
-    ## The gene geneA, is located on chromosome chr1 and chr3
-    ## The gene geneB, is located on chromosome chr2

 </details>
 <details>